Campus Safety Independent Review Task Force Update

 Dear Loyola Community:

 Last spring, I convened an independent investigation guided by a task force of Loyola community members and external higher education leaders to examine an incident between Campus Safety officers and students that occurred outside Gentile Arena on February 24, 2018.
 The University contracted with the respected firm of Hillard Heintze to carry out an independent investigation into allegations of racial profiling and excessive force related to the incident.
-You may read the report here: www.luc.edu/HHreport.
-The report reviews the incident from a number of perspectives and offers a set of recommendations.
+The report reviewed the incident from a number of perspectives and offered a set of recommendations.

 Campus Safety plays a critical role in ensuring the safe and effective functioning of our campus community, and we have confidence in the professional conduct of our department and its officers.
 We were reassured that the investigation found no racial profiling by Campus Safety officers in this incident and that the level of force used in the incident was not excessive.
 Nevertheless, our campus reflects the larger dynamics in our society, and just like every member of the campus community, our Campus Safety Department is dedicated to learning from incidents like this.
 The task force offered an opportunity to use the results of the independent investigation as a means of facilitating discussions from different perspectives, focused on ways we might improve perceptions and enhance the effectiveness of our campus police.
 I believe we can and must learn from every difficult interaction between police and the communities they serve, so that we understand how to do better.
 To that end, the task force developed a series of recommendations aimed directly at building greater trust and transparency between Campus Safety officers and our campus community which they serve.